rmRizki/fitcoder/README.md

-    static let standTimeThreshold = 10.0 // value used to determine when to commit static let userName = "userName" // your GitHub username without the @ symbol static let repoName = "repoName" // your GitHub repo name without the .git extension static let filePath = "filePath" // file path in the repo to static let token = "token" // your GitHub personal access token static let name = "name" // your name to put in the commit static let email = "email" // your email to put in the commit
+    static let standTimeThreshold = 10.0 // value used to determine when to commit static let userName = "userName" // your GitHub username without the @ symbol static let repoName = "repoName" // your GitHub repo name without the .git extension static let filePath = "filePath" // file path in the repo to commit static let token = "token" // your GitHub personal access token static let name = "name" // your name to put in the commit static let email = "email" // your email to put in the commit